University of Newcastle

 Digital Design Tool Kit

-A key output of the Service Experience Practice has been the launch of the university Digital Design Tool Kit in May 2025.
-There is more information in the Work Section about this.
+A key output of the Service Experience Practice that has contributed to the evolved design maturity has been the launch of the university Digital Design Tool Kit in May 2025

 Design Milestones